“To handle yourself, use your head; to handle others, use your heart” ~ Eleanor Roosevelt

 ― Lewis Carroll, Alice in Wonderland

-You’ll be pressured (often by the monkey on your own shoulder!) to make quick decisions driven by FOMO (fear of missing out).
+Through this process you’ll be pressured (often by the monkey on your own shoulder!) to make quick decisions driven by FOMO (fear of missing out).

 To improve your chances of success you need a proven process, to do the right things at the right time.
 To be able to sift the real priorities from the endless list of "to-dos".

-Starting Your Small Business
+Starting Your Small Business with Self Evaluation

-It’s hard to accept but the prospective business owner has a good chance of being the biggest barrier to success.
-Business success is not all about passion and purpose but focus and relentless action.
+It’s hard to accept but, there is a good chance that the small business owner themself will be the biggest barrier to success.
+Business success is not all about passion and purpose but vision, focus and relentless action.

-Getting this first step ... the you ... right will improve your chance of creating a successful business and avoid being one of the many financially disastrous and emotionally painful failures.
+Getting this first step ... the YOU ... right will improve your chance of creating a successful business and avoid being one of the many financially disastrous and emotionally painful failures.

-But a word of caution: remember that, “you don’t know what you don’t know”.
+Remember that “You don’t know what you don’t know”.

 Are you committed enough?